Mottie/Keyboard/README.markdown

     * ' + c ( becomes ç )

 * Enable, disable or add more diacritic functionality as desired.
-* Use callbacks and event triggers that occur when the keyboard is open or closed and when the content has been accepted or canceled.
+* Use callbacks and event triggers that occur when the keyboard is open or closed and when the content has changed, been accepted or canceled.
 * ARIA support (may not be fully implemented)
-* As a jQuery UI widget, this widget styling will automatically match the selected jQuery UI theme with the exception of the required CSS listed below.
+* As jQuery UI is a dependancy, this plugin's styling will automatically match the selected jQuery UI theme with the exception of the required CSS listed below.
+* Built in watermarking.
+Emulates HTML5 placeholder if the browser doesn't support it.
+* Typing extension allows you to simulate typing into the keyboard for demo purposes or to assist user input.
+* Autocomplete extension will integrate this keyboard plugin with jQuery UI's autocomplete widget.

 **Documentation**